Frequently Asked Questions

 If a student is having difficulty with a subject, how do they get assistance?

 It is always important for the student to speak first with the professor to determine what kind of assistance would be appropriate.
-The Academic Success Center, in Student Development, offers individual tutoring in all disciplines, including Writing, at no cost.
-Time management, study skills, academic planning and general assistance with adjusting to the culture of college are also available in the Academic Success Center.
+The Academic Success Center, in Student Development, offers individual tutoring in many disciplines at no cost.
+Writing Tutors are also available in the Academic Success Center to assist with writing in any discipline and at any stage of the writing process.
+Academic Success Coaches and Peer Mentors also assist with time management, study skills, academic planning, and general assistance with adjusting to the culture of college.
+Visit https://bit.ly/UORacademicsuccess for details.

-How many units are required to graduate from the University of Redlands?
+How many credits are required to graduate from the University of Redlands?

-Students must earn 128 units in order to graduate.
+Students must earn 128 credits in order to graduate.

 Is it possible to graduate in four years?

 Yes!
-A normal course load per semester is four 4-unit courses.
-An average of 32 units per year are needed to reach 128 units.
-Two semesters of 16 units and a 3-unit May Term course adds up to 35 units per year.
-In four years many students earn more than the minimum number of units needed for graduation.
+A normal course load per semester is four 4-credit courses.
+An average of 32 credits per year are needed to reach 128 credits.
+Two semesters of 16 credits and a 3-credit May Term course adds up to 35 credits per year.
+In four years many students earn more than the minimum number of credits needed for graduation.
+Students meet with their faculty advisors to plan how to best utilize their four years here.

 What are the general education requirements for graduation?